 Almost all new parents put a significant amount of energy into training their babies to be good sleepers.
 A big source of anxiety for parents traveling with a baby is worrying if their hard work will be undone.

 One option we really like are the Sleepout Curtains which have industrial-strength suction cups plus extra Sleepout pads to help stop any light from coming through on the edges!
-Use code babycantravel for a discount!
+You can read our full sleepout curtains review, or if you wish, read more on on the Sleepout curtains webpage and use code babycantravel for a discount!

 4. A Baby Travel Bed